xItem added to basket

 Paul Gordon

-Paul Gordon has been working as a psychotherapist in different settings for almost 20 years.
-He is a member of the Philadelphia Association and works in private practice and as a therapist to one of the Philadelphia Association community households.
+Paul Gordon has been working as a psychotherapist in different settings for 25 years.
+He works in private practice and as a therapist to one of the Philadelphia Association community households.
 He lives in London with his wife and two children.
 As well as his two PCCS titles, he is also the author of Face to Face: Therapy as ethics (1999), co-editor of Between Psychotherapy and Philosphy: Essays from the Philadelphia Association (2004).
+His most recent book is Vagabond Witness: Victor Serge and the politics of hope (2013).

 Read more